Lung cancer

 Almost 2,600 people are diagnosed with lung cancer each year in Ireland.*

 Sometimes cancer spreads to the lungs from somewhere else in your body, for example, from the breast or bowel.
 This is treated differently to cancer that starts in the lung (primary lung cancer).
-If you want to know about a cancer that has spread to the lung, please find that cancer type.
+If you want to know about another cancer type that has spread to the lung (metastatic cancer), please see our metastatic cancer page or speak to our nurses - Call Freephone 1800 200 700 or visit a Daffodil Centre.

 What are the lungs and what do they do?

-When you breathe in, air passes through your nose or mouth into your trachea (windpipe), which separates into two further tubes called bronchi.
-Each bronchus (left and right) connects to a lung.
-The bronchus divides even further into much smaller tubes called bronchioles.
+When you breathe in, your bring air into your lungs.
+Air passes from your nose or mouth through your trachea (windpipe). from there it divides into 2 airways - the right and left bronchus, which each connect to a lung.
+The bronchi divide into smaller tubes called bronchioles.
 Air passes through these bronchioles and into tiny air sacs called alveoli.

 More information about lung cancer treatment

-Treatment for lung cancer includes surgery, chemotherapy and radiotherapy.
+Treatment for lung cancer includes surgery, chemotherapy, targeted and immunotherapies and radiotherapy.
 For more information about treatments for lung cancer, visit our treatment page.
-For specific treatment information use the links below.

 Looking for support?